qige023/Glorex/README.md

 * [OpenGL Shader Language Cookbook](https://github.com/daw42/glslcookbook)
 * [Learn Opengl](http://www.learnopengl.com/)

-*Please contact me know if some demo assets need more license granted or has free use limitation*
+*Please contact me if some demo assets need more license granted or has free use limitation*

 ## License ##
 The MIT License